piknotech/gnimag/README.md

 Do you want to try _gnimag_ for yourself?
 Go through the [Tutorial]. **You do NOT need a robot in order to run _gnimag_**.
-If you own an Android device, the screen sharing program can simulate tapping your smartphone, so there is no need for a robot.
+If you own an Android device or Windows Phone, the screen sharing program can simulate tapping your smartphone, so there is no need for a robot.
 You DO need a robot if you want to run _gnimag_ on an iPhone, however.